- Future Students

 Students are hired to perform various duties within the Biology Department.
 These duties include: teaching assistant, lab and research assistant, office help, computer lab monitor, caretakers for aquatics, greenhouse, and specimens/collections.

 Work Study Students Are Encouraged to Apply: Due to a limited budget, many of our student employees come from the Work Study Program.
 Students are awarded work study grants based on financial need.
-You can request forms from the Financial Aid office at (509) 359-2314.
+Please visit the Work Study page on the Student Employment site to learn more about these opportunities.

 Benefits of Working in the Biology Department: